Paratii-Video/paratii-portal/README.md

     $ git clone https://github.com/Paratii-Video/paratii-portal
     $ cd paratii-portal
-    $ yarn install
+    $ yarn

-### Workaround for web3 bug [perhaps not needed anymore]

-Currently, instead of using `yarn` to install dependencies the following steps must be taken:

-    $ npm install
+☝️ add the `--pure-lockfile` argument to `yarn` to ensure you install all dependencies exactly as resolved in the current `yarn.lock` file.

 ## Testing